harness/developer-hub/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingest-scan-results-into-an-sto-pipeline.md

 helpdocs_is_published: true
 ---

-You can run scans in a separate step, or outside the pipeline, and then ingest the results into your pipeline.
+In an ingestion-only workflow, the scan step ingest results generated in a previous step or outside the pipeline.
+The pipeline then analyzes, deduplicates, and displays the results.
 Ingestion-only workflows enable you to do the following:

-- Ingest scan results from scanners that don't currently have integrations with Harness STO.
+- Ingest results from scanners that don't currently have integrations with Harness STO.
 - Create advanced workflows that aren't possible with orchestrated scans.
 - Run custom scans with advanced settings that address specific security requirements.
 - Ingest results from multiple scans into the same pipeline, aggregate and deduplicate the data, and view all your results in a single pane of glass.

 To ingest scan results from outside a Security step, you set up your pipeline as follows:

 1. A Run step saves scan results to a shared folder.
-The step might run the scan locally or download results from an external source.
+The step might run the scan locally, download results from an external source, or copy results from the codebase into the shared folder.

 2. A [Security step or scanner template](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#security-steps-and-scanner-templates-in-sto) ingests the results from the shared folder.
 Then it analyzes, deduplicates, and displays the results.